ml6team/fondant/docs/caching.md

 ## What is caching?

 Fondant supports caching of pipeline executions.
-If a certain component is exactly the same and the arguments are exactly the same as in some previous execution, then its execution can be skipped and the outputs dataset the a previous component can be used.
+If a certain component and its arguments are exactly the same as in some previous execution, then its execution can be skipped and the output dataset of the previous execution can be used instead.

 Caching offers the following benefits:
 1) **Reduced costs.** Skipping the execution of certain components can help avoid unnecessary costly computations.